Fifth Dimension (album): CD reissues and Another Dimension

 Fifth Dimension was remastered at 20-bit resolution and partially remixed as part of the Columbia/Legacy Byrds series.
 It was reissued in an expanded form on April 30, 1996, with six bonus tracks, including the RCA versions of "Why" and "Eight Miles High".
 The final track on the CD extends to include a hidden promotional radio interview with McGuinn and Crosby, dating from 1966.
 The interview is open-ended and formatted with gaps between the group's answers, whereby a disc jockey could insert himself asking scripted questions, giving the illusion that the Byrds were being interviewed in person.

-On April 26, 2005, Sundazed Records issued a compilation of outtakes from the Fifth Dimension recording sessions, titled Another Dimension.
+On April 26, 2005, Sundazed Music issued a compilation of outtakes from the Fifth Dimension recording sessions, titled Another Dimension.